polganesh/terraform-examples/cloud/aws/examples/nonprod/computing/orchestration/eks/README.md

 # Readme

 ## Configure - Post EKS cluster creation
-following are one times activities
+following are one time activities

 ### Configure kubectl
 following example assume we are using windows machine,but similar steps can be followed for other OS.